 - Eggs must be turned several times per day during incubation in order to exercise the embryo and prevent the yolk from settling on one side of the shell.
 We suggest purchasing an automatic egg turner to relieve you from the hassle of doing this yourself.

 - Sometimes you will receive extra eggs when you purchase them online.
-If you have more eggs than your incubator will hold, select which ones to place in the incubator based on these criteria: eggs that are the most normal shape/size, cleanest (not hand cleaned, just naturally clean), most recently hatched, and obviously, the most likely to have been fertilized.
+If you have more eggs than your incubator will hold, select which ones to place in the incubator based on these criteria: eggs that are the most normal shape/size, cleanest (not hand cleaned, just naturally clean), most recently laid, and obviously, the most likely to have been fertilized.

 Internet Sources for Eggs